 February 17, 1944 ~ Jazz, rock, classical, new age oboeist, saxophonist, keyboardist Karl Jenkins, full name Karl William Pamp Jenkins, born in Swansea, UK ~ Co-founding member of Nucleus.
 Member of new age act Adiemus, known for the new age albums Palladio, Armed Man and Requiem.
 Also a member of jazz-rock band Soft Machine from 1972 through 1984

 February 17, 1940 ~ Singer, songwriter Gene Pitney, full name Gene Francis Alan Pitney, born in Hartford, Connecticut, USA ~ Known for songs such as Town Without Pity, The Man Who Shot Liberty Vallance, Only Love Can Break A Heart, 24 Hours From Tulsa, I'm Gonna Be Strong, Something's Gotten Hold Of My Heart, and others.
-Scored a UK top 10 hit with the That Girl Belongs To Yesters, the first Mick Jagger/ Keith Richards-penned song to reach the UK top ten.
-Wrote or co-wrote several classic pop, rock & roll songs for artists including Bobby Vee (Rubber Ball), Roy Orbison, Ricky Nelson (Hello Mary Lou), the Crystals (He's A Rebel), and others ~ Pitney passed away in 2006
+Scored a UK top 10 hit with That Girl Belongs To Yesterday, the first Mick Jagger/Keith Richards-penned song to reach the UK top ten.
+Wrote or co-wrote several classic pop, rock & roll songs for artists including Bobby Vee (Rubber Ball), Roy Orbison, Ricky Nelson (Hello Mary Lou), and the Crystals (He's A Rebel) ~ Pitney passed away in 2006

 February 17, 1940 ~ Ranchera singer, songwriter, actor Vicente Fernández, full name Vicente Fernández Gómez, born in Guadalajara, Mexico ~ Cultural icon with over 30 films to his name, over 50 albums with a total sales of an estimated 50 million copies.
 Best known for Volver Volver, notably covered by both Nana Moskouri and Ry Cooder.
 Other well known songs include El Rey, Dos Corazones, Aunque Mal Paguen Ellas, Que Sepan Todos, Yo Quiero, Aca Entre Nos, Miseria, and No Te Vayas.
 His son, Alejandro Fernández, would also become a popular singer ~ Fernández passed away in 2021